julik/block_cipher_kit/README.md

 The following rules are true for any given Scheme:

 * Ciphertext output for known plaintext, randomness source and encryption key of every scheme will come out exactly the same (a scheme encrypts deterministically).
-* Plaintext output for known ciphertext and encryption key of every scheme will come out exactly the same (a scheme decrypts deterministicalle).
+* Plaintext output for known ciphertext and encryption key of every scheme will come out exactly the same (a scheme decrypts deterministically).
 * The scheme's output will stay exactly the same throughout the versioning of the gem, provided the underlying cipher (OpenSSL or other) is available on the host system.

 ## Interop